17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Turkish Souvenirs - Cappadocia, Turkey- Tree hanging Nazar amulets

-You’ll see the evil eye everywhere and, especially in souvenir shops, but it’s more than something fancy to stick on your fridge; it’s actually an essential part of Turkish culture.
+You’ll see the evil eye everywhere, especially in souvenir shops, but it’s more than just something fancy to stick on your fridge; it’s actually an essential part of Turkish culture.

 The evil eye is a bright blue glass eye that is said to protect you from negative energy, especially envy.
-You might wonder why the color blue.
-Well, it’s thought that more negative energy is emitted from blue eyes than brown, and the glass material is said to counteract the negativity and cancel it out.
+You might wonder why the color is blue.
+Well, in Turkish belief, blue is traditionally associated with protection against envy and negative energy, and the glass eye is used symbolically to deflect it.

 You’ll see the evil eye hung above doors to protect against bad luck, as well as pinned to the clothes of newborn babies.